-The School's investment in capital assets as of June 30, 2024 amounts to \$84,845 (net of accumulated depreciation).
-This investment in capital assets includes furniture, fixtures, equipment and audio visual materials.
-As of June 30, 2024, the School had no long-term liabilities associated to capital assets.
+The School's investment in capital assets and right of use lease asset (building) as of June 30, 2024 amounts to \$7,982,523 (net of accumulated depreciation and amortization).
+This investment in capital assets includes right-of-use asset (building), furniture, fixtures and computer equipment.
+As of June 30, 2024 the School had \$8,525,127 of long term debt associated to its capital assets.